maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 > Many even called us a group of eccentric inventors in pursuit of an impossible dream.
 I, being the leader of the “navvies”, was a particularly inviting target.
-I was regarded as yet another country bumpkin.
+I was regarded as yet another country bumpkin...
 The weight of opinion against us buttressed my ever-optimistic mind.
 The comments of some of the senior scientists  made me recall John Trowbridge’s famous satirical poem on the Wright